An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 Making a few minor changes in your lifestyle can make your migraines more bearable.
 Improving sleep habits is important for everyone, and especially those with headaches.
 What you eat also has a huge impact on migraines, so dietary changes can be extremely beneficial, too.

-Avoid Food Triggers.
 Avoiding foods and food additives that trigger migraine is an important preventive measure.
 Common food triggers include monosodium glutamate (MSG), processed lunch meats that contain nitrates, dried fruits that contain sulfites, aged cheese, alcohol and red wine, chocolate, and caffeine.
 However, people's responses to triggers differ.
 Keeping a headache diary that tracks diet and headache onset can help identify individual food triggers.

-Eat Regularly.
 Skipping meals can trigger migraines.
 It is important to eat on a regular schedule.

-Stay Physically Active.
 Exercise is helpful for relieving stress.
 An analysis of several studies reported that aerobic exercise in particular might help prevent migraines.
 It is important to warm up gradually, since sudden, vigorous exercise may trigger or aggravate a migraine attack.

-Limit Estrogen-Containing Medications.
 Medications that contain estrogen, such as oral contraceptives and hormone therapy, may trigger migraines or make them worse.
 Talk to your health care provider about whether you should stop taking these types of medications, reduce the dosage, or switch to another type of drug.

 Herbs and Supplements

 Manufacturers of herbal remedies and dietary supplements do not need Food and Drug Administration approval to sell their products.
 Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
 There have been several reported cases of serious and even lethal side effects from herbal products.
-Always check with your health care provider before using any herbal remedies or dietary supplements.
+Always check with your provider before using any herbal remedies or dietary supplements.

 In 2012, the American Academy of Neurology (AAN) updated its guidelines on migraine prevention to include complementary treatments.
 Based on reviews of clinical studies, the AAN recommends: